damirlj/modern_cpp_tutorials/README.md

      *
      * @param func  Function object that will be invoked on the injected
      *              service implementation
-     * @return      The return value of invocation, if any: otherwise, exception will be thrown */ template <typename Service, typename Function>
+     * @return      The return value of invocation, for existing service: otherwise, exception will be thrown */ template <typename Service, typename Function>
     decltype(auto) call(Function func)